-Pei also wanted the plaza to create an urban space and convinced the community to close Lafayette Street to achieve this.
+Pei also wanted the public plaza to create an urban space – he convinced the community to close Lafayette Street between the library and Irwin Gardens to accomplish this.

 The 1987 addition in the back is by local architect Jim Paris, who conferred with Pei during the process.

 Henry Moore was asked to design a sculpture of the library plaza at the suggestion of I.M.
 Pei, architect of the library, who thought that a work placed there should serve as focal point as well as a counter-balance to the modernist structures that surround it.